 Career Overview for Clinical Research Coordinators

 Clinical research coordinators are responsible for overseeing medical research and drug trials.
 These professionals can come from a variety of backgrounds, including nursing and medicine.

 They recruit and screen patients for trials, ensure that the study adheres to safety and government regulations, monitor patients and report study results.
 Clinical research coordinators may also be responsible for obtaining grants to fund the study.

-Though the U.S. Bureau of Labor Statistics (BLS) does not keep records for clinical research coordinators, it did report that employment growth between 2012 and 2022 for clinical laboratory technologists was expected to be 14% while growth for clinical laboratory technicians is expected to be slightly higher at 18%.
-As of July 2016, Salary.com reported that the median annual salary for clinical research coordinators was $57,847.
+Though the U.S. Bureau of Labor Statistics (BLS) does not keep records for clinical research coordinators, it did report that employment growth between 2018 and 2028 for clinical laboratory technologists and technicians was expected to be 11%.
+As of August 2019, Salary.com reported that the median annual salary for clinical research coordinators was $62,140.

 An undergraduate degree program in clinical research, such as the Associate in Applied Science in Clinical Research Coordination or Bachelor of Science in Clinical Research, can help individuals meet the requirements for an entry-level clinical research position.
 These degree programs typically provide coursework in biological science, clinical monitoring, ethics, medical terminology, case studies and pathophysiology.
 Master's degree programs, like the Master of Science in Clinical Research and Regulatory Administration, can help prepare for advanced positions through coursework in research conduct, leadership and clinical trial recruitment.

 Individuals who already hold a degree in a clinical field, such as nursing, may want to pursue a certificate or diploma in clinical research.
 These programs typically focus on the specific duties required of clinical research coordinators.
 Students may be expected to have previous knowledge of clinical subjects, such as patient monitoring and medical terminology.